 North America, particularly Canada, appears to be most affected by the recent decline in activity.
 Industry sources estimate that approximately five land seismic crews operated in Canada during the 2015-2016 winter season, as compared to approximately 15 crews during the 2014-2015 winter season and more than 40 crews during that period four years ago.
-This had a material negative effect on our revenues in the first quarter of fiscal 2017 as compared to the same period in fiscal 2016.
-We expect the level of activity in the United States to remain weak during fiscal 2017, although we are aware of some planned projects which may contribute to our leasing revenues.
+This had a material negative effect on our revenues in the first six months of fiscal 2017 as compared to the same period in fiscal 2016.
+We expect the level of activity in the United States to remain weak during fiscal 2017.
+However, we have recently received inquiries related to projects planned in Canada and the United States during the last half of fiscal 2017 and the first quarter of the next fiscal year.
+We believe this is an indication of possible renewed activity.
 However, there can be no certainty that these planned projects will proceed or that we will have the opportunity to provide equipment for any such projects.

 We expect land seismic exploration activity in Latin America to remain subdued during fiscal 2017.
-However, we have bid projects scheduled for fiscal 2017 and we have received recent enquiries regarding other projects.
+We have provided equipment to some projects thus far in fiscal 2017 and have bid other projects scheduled for the last half of fiscal 2017.
 There is no certainty that those projects will proceed or proceed within the time frames currently anticipated.
 Parts of Latin America, such as Colombia, continue to be difficult areas in which to operate for our customers due to logistical, regulatory and security issues.
 Lower oil prices have introduced additional uncertainty regarding the economic viability of some projects, including those in Mexico.
 We do not believe that any significant land seismic activity will commence in Mexico during fiscal 2017.